-The work of the Personnel and Operations Specialist requires teamwork, the exercise of discretion, judgment, and personal responsibility.
-As a member of a highly visible and rapid response office, the Personnel Operations Specialist requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
-The Personnel and Operations Specialist is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
-S/he places a premium on the building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
-The Personnel and Operations Specialist is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
-The Personnel and Operations Specialist has a strong sense of responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
-The Personnel and Operations Specialist is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The work of the incumbent requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+As a member of a highly operational office, the incumbent is willing and able to perform a wide range of administrative functions to help ensure programmatic success.
+The incumbent has a high level of integrity and attention to detail to ensure the use of OTI systems and procedures to maintain effective and efficient management of funds, programming, and monitoring and evaluation.
+The incumbent is highly flexible and willing to work under conditions of ongoing change, and remains professional and respectful of colleagues and authority in a diverse workforce.
+She or he places a premium on building positive relationships with his or her respective team, and with key stakeholders both in and outside of OTI.
+The incumbent is highly responsible, service-oriented, organized, pays close attention to detail, and is able to receive and respond to constructive criticism in a professional manner.
+The incumbent is able to prioritize and complete tasks without follow up by the supervisor, while also filling in gaps as needed to ensure the responsiveness of the team.
+The incumbent is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.

-The Personnel and Operations Specialist is responsible for assisting in management of OTI's PSC Portfolio and staffing resources, and providing information, administrative assistance and general office support for OTI program implementation staff.
-The Personnel and Operations Specialist is a member of OTI's Operations and Management Division's Operations Support Team.
+The IT Advisor is responsible for assisting in management of OTI's information and technology resources, and providing information, technology and communications support services for OTI program implementation staff.
+The IT Advisor is a member of the OTI Operations and Management Divisions IT Team.
+Under the direct supervision of the Washington-based